notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ## infer_schema!

-Our "entry point" for a Diesel applications.
+Our "entry point" for Diesel applications.
 The Diesel [schema in depth guide] reviews all the options for database schema in greater details.
 All we need to know for the purpose of the guide is...